-When moving premises to a new office, you will need to consider what to do with your broadband and telecoms systems.
+When moving premises to a new office, you will need to consider what to do with your wireless broadband and telecoms systems.

 A relocation can be the perfect time to upgrade.
 You may wish to switch to an FTTP connection or a fibre leased line, along with a future-proof telephony solution such as VoIP (Voice over Internet Protocol).